VaibhavYk/Project-C/README.md

 You can change these values to monitor for longer or shorter periods, or adjust how wide the bars are.

-3. Reading Network Stats from /proc/net/dev
+## 3. Reading Network Stats from /proc/net/dev
-c
-Copy code
 // Read network bytes for a given interface int read_bytes(const char *iface, unsigned long long *rx, unsigned long long *tx) {
     FILE *fp = fopen("/proc/net/dev", "r");